shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/inventory-list-item-service.md

 ---
 title: Inventory List Item Service
-description: Learn about the Inventory List Item Service that lets you add an app bundle IDs and raw URLs (domain or app) to an existing inventory list. ms.custom: digital-platform-api
+description: Learn about the Inventory List Item service that lets you add app bundle IDs and raw URLs (domain or app) to an existing inventory list. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Inventory List Item Service
+# Inventory List Item service

 The Inventory List Item Service lets you add app bundle IDs and raw URLs (domain or app) to an existing inventory list.
 For example: